The Plate Cleaner

 And that’s it.
 I took the photo of the ingredients at 6:49 and the photo above at 7:20.
 For someone who used to (and still occasionally does) take hours to prepare dinner, this is a goddamn miracle is what it is.
 Lots of variations are possible, of course.
 Different kinds of sausages.
 Another vegetable with a similar cooking time.
 Toss a couple of anchovies in with the rapini.
 So many places you can take it.

 If you try to make it, let me know how it goes!
 You can leave a comment below or, if you’re a subscriber you can just reply to this email.
-And if you post a photo to instagram, I’d be mighty grateful if you were to tag @the_plate_cleaner.
+And if you post a photo to instagram, I’d be mighty grateful if you were to tag @the_plate_cleaner.4

 What I’m consuming…

-which was earlier this month.
+The Flavor Equation by Nik Sharma.
+This was in this year’s gift guide as something I would like to receive.
+I didn’t get it then, but Beth gave it to me for my birthday,5 which was earlier this month.
 I haven't delved too deep into it yet, but I've made a few things that have been terrific.
 The Hakka Chicken Chow Mein was excellent.
 I look forward to reading more about his theory of how different qualities of food like richness, sweetness, and savouriness combine to create great dishes.

-posts videos of how to make some of her favourite dishes, haul vids of all the groceries she bought during the week, and my favourite—a recap of all the dinners her family had that week.
-Lots of potatoes
+What’s for Tea.
+You will either find this YouTube channel endlessly charming or a horrific, carb-on-carb-on-carb nightmare.
+A woman in Prestwick, Scotland6 posts videos of how to make some of her favourite dishes, haul vids of all the groceries she bought during the week, and my favourite—a recap of all the dinners her family had that week.
+Lots of potatoes7 and pies, often together!

 What’s on the menu…

-• With the weather turning nice, I’m looking forward to setting up the outdoor cooking space.
+With the weather turning nice, I’m looking forward to setting up the outdoor cooking space.
 I picked up a second-hand Napoleon smoker at the end of last summer and I’m looking forward to getting more experience with it.
 And this will be my third summer with the propane Ooni pizza oven as well.
-By the end of the indoor pizza season,
+By the end of the indoor pizza season,8 I felt like I was really hitting my stride.
+But the indoor New York-style dough is a very different animal from the outdoor Neapolitan-style dough.
+I don't think I have the latter figured out quite as well yet.

-• Baby fruits.
+Baby fruits.
 I picked up some baby mangoes from Ample, our local Asian supermarket, and they were fantastic.
 Hats off to JP for turning me onto them.
 Sweet and fragrant and gone in about three bites, they’re almost like tiny Alphonso mangoes.
 They were out of stock this week, but they did have sugar mangoes which are slightly larger and slightly less fragrant.
 I also picked up some two-bite turbana bananas that are very sweet with a mild banana flavour.
 I think it may be the first non-Cavendish banana I’ve ever had.
 They’re a great snack when you don’t want a whole banana (and yet you do).

 But not so high if you have a gas stove and your flame is wider than the bottom of your pan, of course.
 Then you’re using gas to heat the air and probably the handles of your pot instead of the water.